WATCH NOW: Virginia Museum of History & Culture to begin $30 million renovation, adding new café, theater and green space

 The Virginia Museum of History & Culture, formerly known as the Virginia Historical Society, is about to begin a $30 million renovation and expansion project in October — the biggest renovation project in its history.

 “It’s going to look like a very different place.
-Everything will be changed,” Jamie Bosket, president and CEO of the museum said.
+Everything will be changed,” said Jamie Bosket, president and CEO of the museum.

-Starting in October, VMHC will break ground on a new project that will bring a new café, immersive theater, new welcoming entrance and change almost every single space in the current museum building at 428 N. Arthur Ashe Boulevard.
+Starting in October, VMHC will break ground on the new project that will change almost every single space in the current museum building, which is located at 428 N. Arthur Ashe Blvd.

 “This is the last piece: a physical transformation of our museum complex,” he said.